All Episodes

 I can't remember the name of it.

-But it's it's tanking.
+But it's tanking.

-On July 2nd, Tom Hanks and Julia Roberts in Holiday Flop.
+Nikki Fink, she's got her own website, Hollywood Insider, on July 2nd, Tom Hanks and Julia Roberts in Holiday Flop.

 But Julia Roberts said she speaks with Obama, adding, I hope I don't get in trouble with Mrs. Obama.

-Anyway, says somebody's out there calculating the impact on celebrities' careers by how publicly identified with Obama they happen to be.
+Anyway, somebody's out there calculating the impact on celebrities' careers by how publicly identified with Obama they happen to be.

-Now I've got to find this.
+Now, I've got to find this.

-Oh, here's the fast and furious story, but there's something I've gotten my stack out of order here that is highly unprofessional.
+Oh, here's the Fast and Furious story, but there's something I've gotten my stack out of order here that is highly unprofessional.

 I have got to find this.

-And it's in regard to the Mark Halpern thing, you know, getting thrown off the air because of uh his comment about what Obama looked like.
+You're going to get thrown off the air because of his comment about what Obama looked like.

-Calling them terrorist bombers and uh and this guy.
+Calling them terrorist bombers and this guy.

 Larry Crown is the name of the Hanks movie, by the way.

-That uh you have you heard of it?
+Have you heard of it?

 See?